-There is a lot of variation among species regarding their nutritional composition (proteins, minerals and vitamins).
-Most of the fish species are low-fat; salmon has significant amounts of unsaturated fatty acids, codfish has high levels of salt content and sardine are much richer in vitamins than the other species.
+There is a lot of variation among species regarding their nutritional composition (proteins, minerals, and vitamins).
+Most of the fish species are low-fat; salmon has significant amounts of unsaturated fatty acids, codfish has high levels of salt content, and sardine are much richer in vitamins than the other species.

-Because of high content of omega-3 fatty acids, regular consumption of fish have beneficial effect on cardiovascular health and many other conditions.
-In one large study, regression of prostatic carcinoma was demonstrated in people with a high intake of omega-3 acids.
+Because of the high content of omega-3 fatty acids, regular consumption of fish have a beneficial effect on cardiovascular health and many other conditions.
+In one large study, the regression of prostatic carcinoma was demonstrated in people with a high intake of omega-3 acids.
 Omega-3 supplements do not have the same effect as sea species (as shown in a study coming from China in 2018).

-Japanese people, as well as Eskimos, have relatively low incidence of cardiovascular disease, because of their healthy eating patterns that traditionally include lots of sea fish.
+Japanese people, as well as Eskimos, have a relatively low incidence of cardiovascular disease, because of their healthy eating patterns that traditionally include lots of sea fish.

 However, some seafood (oysters, crab, shrimp) have significantly high levels of cholesterol and should be eaten only sparingly.

-A Norwegian study, published in British Food Journal, researched the welfare of the salmon and readiness of consumers to pay more for premium fish products in order to secure a better treatment for the species.
+A Norwegian study, published in British Food Journal, researched the welfare of the salmon and readiness of consumers to pay more for premium fish products in order to secure better treatment for the species.
 The survey findings tell that Norwegian people do care, but that they are willing to share the costs for welfare-assured fish meat with producers and government.
-An excellent example on how all stakeholders in a food chain should behave, across the globe.
+An excellent example of how all stakeholders in a food chain should behave, across the globe.

 |American Heart Association and the WHO recommend consuming 1-2 servings of oil-rich fish per week as prevention of coronary heart disease and stroke.|